 The Academy of Lifelong Learning

-The Academy of Lifelong Learning (ALL) at SPS supports a diverse community of students committed to the ongoing pursuit of knowledge.
+The Academy of Lifelong Learning (ALL) offers exciting online and in-person courses, expert faculty, and a vibrant community committed to the ongoing pursuit of knowledge.

 The Academy of Lifelong Learning (ALL) at the School of Professional Studies is a community that brings together a diverse population of students of all ages committed to the ongoing and self-motivated pursuit of knowledge.
-The Academy encourages critical thinking and supports students seeking personal enrichment, connection with a social network, and the acquisition of new skills and perspectives.
-Through the Academy's website, students can interact with their peers; access a curated list of resources; explore upcoming course offerings in the humanities and global affairs; and participate in events and clubs.
+ALL encourages critical thinking and supports students seeking personal enrichment, connection with a social network, and the acquisition of new skills and perspectives.

 To enroll, please click on the link below or call Registration at (212) 998-7150.